The Sri Lanka Travel Specialists

 Today you have a short journey deeper into Sri Lanka’s north-west region, moving away from the beaches towards your base for Wilpattu National Park.
 Wilpattu is one of Sri Lanka’s largest and oldest wildlife parks – as well as the most beautiful - and has a wide range of habitats, from the coastal belt and lakes to open grassy plains and thick forest.
 Spot leopards, water buffalo, crocodiles or kingfishers.
 As Wilpattu is positioned away from the common tourist trails, an entire day of safari can pass in splendid isolation.

 Spend the morning travelling to the hill country capital of Kandy.
-Visit the Millennium Elephant Foundation and learn about its importance as a place of sanctuary for elephants.
+Visit Kandy’s botanical gardens, regarded as among the finest in Asia.
 You only have one night in Kandy but you might like to take the chance to visit its star attraction, the Temple of the Tooth, which is said to house the sacred tooth relic of the Buddha.